vippsas/vipps-ecom-api/vipps-ecom-api.md

 | Transaction Update | A callback to the merchant for receiving post-payment information. | [`POST:/v2/payments/{orderId}`](https://vippsas.github.io/vipps-ecom-api/#/Endpoints_required_by_Vipps_from_the_merchant/transactionUpdateCallbackForRegularPaymentUsingPOST)  |
 | Remove user consent | Used to inform merchant when the Vipps user removes consent to share information.  | [`DELETE:/v2/consents/{userId}`](https://vippsas.github.io/vipps-ecom-api/#/Endpoints_required_by_Vipps_from_the_merchant/removeUserConsentUsingDELETE)  |

-The following endpoints are to be implemented by merchants, in order for Vipps to make calls to them.
-The documentation is included in the Swagger file for reference only - these endpoints are _not_ callable at Vipps.
+Please not that if the shipping details are static (do not vary based on the address), the parameter `staticShippingDetails` can be used.
+See the Swagger file for details.

 ### Get shipping details